19/6/2024

 Communication & Event Specialist

 The project, which started in 2023 with an initial pilot phase, is now fully operational.
 The digitalisation involves all 25 companies and cooperatives that supply basil, the main ingredient of Barilla's famous Pesto line, which is marketed throughout Europe.
-This activity covers 310 hectares of land.
+This initiative covers 310 hectares of land.

 Sustainability and efficiency in the fresh basil supply chain